 Since support and resistance levels and supply and demand zones are like two peas in a pod (both form from the smart money buying and selling), these levels make fab confluence points to keep an eye on alongside zones.

 Using support and resistance levels as confluence is similar to using those psychological levels from earlier.

 - See if an S/R level zips through or hangs out nearby.

 - Then, jump in using the standard S/D rules.

 And that’s all there is to it!

-If a level zips through the zone or happens to be nearby, like in the example above, they’re BFFs – they’ve got confluence.
-The level’s like a big ol’ flashing sign that smart money traders (banks, hedge funds, etc.) are hangin’ around the zone, which means the odds of a reversal are super high.
+If a level strikes through the zone or happens to be nearby, like in the example above, they’ve got confluence.
+The level’s flashing a sign that smart money traders (banks, hedge funds, etc.) are active around the zone, which means the odds of a reversal are higher.